niolabs/docs/docs/running-nio/local-pubkeeper.md

 ## Installation

-If your nio license supports it, you may download a Python wheel from your [binary download page](https://account.n.io/binaries/download).
+If your nio license supports it, you may download a Pubkeeper Server Python wheel from your [binary download page](https://account.n.io/binaries/download).
 This wheel contains the necessary libraries to run the Pubkeeper server.

 Install it like any other wheel, with pip: